THE role of the college president has no parallel in the modern business world.

-According to the president of a large public university, this ability to shift between short-term demands and long-term strategy separates great presidents from good presidents: “Pressure is often focused on achieving short-term goals—good presidents achieve these goals—great presidents find ways to build long-term capacity and success in the institution.”
+According to the president of a large public university, this ability to shift between short-term demands and long-term strategy separates great presidents from good presidents: “Pressure is often focussed on achieving short-term goals—good presidents achieve these goals—great presidents find ways to build long-term capacity and success in the institution.”

 The search process.
-Our interviews generated plenty of criticism about the search process for presidents, and whether the system as currently designed produces the best candidates.
+Our interviews generated plenty of criticism about the search process for presidents and whether the system as currently designed produces the best candidates.

 For one, boards and search committees often look for new presidents in response to a controversy stirring on campus or to find a leader with a contrasting style to the one being replaced.
-A president who works in a large state university system told us that an uptick in student activism recently has meant that leaders with backgrounds in student and legal affairs are popular picks right now, “even though the situation campuses are facing is a narrow aspect of the president’s job, and may be temporary.”
+A president who works in a large state university system told us that an uptick in student activism recently has meant that leaders with backgrounds in student and legal affairs are popular picks right now, “even though the situation campuses are facing is a narrow aspect of the president’s job and may be temporary.”

 Second, search committees are, at times, designed to fail.
-In an effort to give everyone a voice in the process, committees usually include a mix of diverse constituencies—faculty members, students, and trustees.
+In an effort to give everyone a voice in the process, committees usually include a mix of diverse constituencies—staff members, students and trustees.
 While the group might come to an agreement in drafting a prospectus about what it wants in the next president, many times people on the committee end up evaluating candidates through their own position in the institution’s structure.
 So committees cast a wide net for candidates, even embracing nontraditional applicants, but in the end compromise on the least offensive hire.

 Third, few people on the search committee understand the job they are trying to fill.
 “This is one of my particular beefs about the search process,” the president of a large public university told us.
-“They conjure up what they think are the most important qualities, and that’s why candidates probably all end up looking identical after a while.”
+“They conjure up what they think are the most important qualities and that’s why candidates probably all end up looking identical after a while.”

 Nearly three-quarters of presidents in our survey said they have not identified potential successors.
 As the tenure of presidents gets shorter, the need to launch a new national search every time a president departs could impede institutional momentum.

 The solution increasingly suggested by board members is for higher education to take a page from the playbook of the corporate world and create a de facto CEO succession plan for college presidents.
-A survey by InterSearch found that 74 percent of North American companies have a succession plan for their top executive.11 Research by DDI shows that it takes less time for leaders promoted internally to be effective compared with those from the outside.
+A survey by InterSearch found that 74 per cent of North American companies have a succession plan for their top executive.11 Research by DDI shows that it takes less time for leaders promoted internally to be effective compared with those from the outside.
 What’s more, it takes externally hired leaders two years to catch up to those promoted internally.12

 One trustee at a university whose president stepped aside suddenly told us the “board was left scrambling and had to turn to someone who didn’t want the job.”
 As a result, the board put in place succession planning as part of its review process for the new president.
 “Institutions need to know who is up next for president and provost,” the trustee said.